 Test Wake Word Detection Delay (WWDD)

-"Wake Word Detection Delay" (WWDD) is the minimum time that a particular device requires a user to pause between saying "Alexa" and the request in order for the Alexa Voice Service to reliably receive the entire request.
+"Wake Word Detection Delay" (WWDD) is the minimum time that a particular device requires a user to pause between saying "Alexa" and speaking a request so that the Alexa Voice Service (AVS) reliably receives the entire request.
 For on-device clients with microphones (Alexa Built-in devices), Amazon requires that the WWDD is no more than 1 second.
 Ideally, the device audio input is implemented in such a way that the WWDD is zero.

 - Test room configuration